codeableorg/insights/README.md

 **User can see the top 10 restaurants by the average expense of their clients**

-As a user I want to use the option #6 of the menu so that I can see the top 10 restaurants by the average expense of their clients.
+As a user I want to use option #6 of the menu so that I can see the top 10 restaurants by the average expense of their clients.

 Usage: